andyharless/ames/README.md

 - The most successful models in this competition don't do dramatically better than typical entries

 ## Salient Features of My Approach
-1. Force macro variable (OFHEO WNC house price index) to be included (by using it to normalize the target variable and then including it as a predictor, thus preventing algorithms from excluding it, as they might if it were only a predictor).
+1. Force macro variable (OFHEO WNC house price index) to be included (by using it to normalize the target variable before including it as a predictor, thus preventing algorithms from excluding it, as they might have if it were *only* a predictor).
 2. Use logarithms for continuous variables that can't go to zero (e.g. square feet of living space).
-3. Recode many-valued categorical variables as continuous by taking coefficients from their dummies in an otherwise sparse OLS.
+3. Recode many-valued categorical variables as continuous by taking the coefficients from their dummies in an otherwise sparse OLS.
+4. Use arbitrary pseudocontinuous variables for ordered factors (at least as a first cut).

 Here's [my original plan](plan.md) FWIW.